 Even so, here are five articles summaries, which inform, inspire, and even amaze!

-The DICE approach is all about reducing the need for psychotropic drugs such as antipsychotics and antidepressants due to potential risks that outweigh the therapeutic benefits.
+The DICE approach (Describe Investigate Create Evaluate) is all about reducing the need for psychotropic drugs such as antipsychotics and antidepressants due to potential risks that outweigh the therapeutic benefits.
 Read about the four-step approach to help reduce distressing behaviors when coordinated among the caregiver, clinician, and if possible, the person with dementia.

 Adam Sandler’s starring role in the 2004 movie is the seed of a program being tested at the Hebrew Home Riverdale (New York).
 Video messages from family members help give people with Alzheimer’s disease and other forms of dementia a familiar and more pleasing start to their day.